Toss Out Your Resolutions! 3 Simple Rules for the New Year (or any time, really)

 Make 2018 the year you make one last resolution.
 Ignore everything else.
 Don’t get convinced to buy or subscribe to any product or gimmick.
 Make your plan, do the work, and measure your results.
 Make a resolution now to follow three rules: be smart, keep it simple, and be strategic with your wellness.
 Make your wellness plan using those 3 rules and you’ll never need a resolution again.

 We offer our services to help along this path.
-We’ll gladly be your trusted expert, helping you make a smart, simple, strategic wellness plan via one of our free consultations.
+We’ll gladly be your trusted expert, helping you make a smart, simple, strategic wellness plan via one of our wellness consultations.
 It’s a great offer—take us up on it!

 Just trying to keep it real...